tonymullen/ups-website/src/partials/f15se/hw/group-project-description.html.md

    *   You have created a submission post on Piazza for this iteration (see below)
    *   All team members have completed the Team Evaluation Survey

-**Submit** each iteration by creating a private post on Piazza with a link to your Tracker, your Github repository (if different than the one I set up), and your Heroku deployment; tag your post with the iteration number (e.g., #Iter1).
+**Submit** each iteration by creating a private post on Piazza with a link to your Tracker, your Github repository (if different than the one I set up), and your Heroku deployment if there is one; tag your post with the iteration number (e.g., #Iter1).
 Also include a short summary noting which user stories have been completed this iteration.

 * Please do this even for your final product (Iteration 4).